fivetran/dbt_google_ads/DECISIONLOG.md

 This package contains a `google_ads__url_report` which provides daily metrics for your utm compatible ads.
 It is important to note that not all Ads within Google's `ad_stats` report do not leverage utm parameters.
 Therefore, this package takes an opinionated approach to filter out any records that do not contain utm parameters or leverage a url within the ad.

 If you would like to leverage a report that contains all ads and their daily metrics, I would suggest you leverage the `google_ads__ad_report` which does not apply any filtering.

+## Why don't metrics add up across different grains (Ex. ad level vs campaign level)?
+Not all ads are served at the ad level.
+In other words, there are some ads that are served only at the ad group, campaign, etc. levels.
+The implications are that since not ads are included in the ad-level report, their associated spend, for example, won't be included at that grain.
+Therefore your spend totals may differ across the ad grain and another grain.

+This is a reason why we have broken out the ad reporting packages into separate hierarchical end models (Ad, Ad Group, Campaign, and more).
+Because if we only used ad-level reports, we could be missing data.